The Moral Foundations Reddit Corpus: Discussion

+Our results also showed that model performance varied across subreddits, suggesting that Reddit’s community-based structure represents a distinct linguistic and moral domain compared to other platforms.
+Recognizing these structural differences is important for interpreting the downstream group behaviors associated with moral language use on different platforms, such as voting and political mobilization.
+Moreover, the increased anonymity on Reddit can facilitate research into the gap between identity-linked and publicly-expressed moral concerns, such as on Facebook or Linkedin, and anonymous expressions of moral values, as on Reddit.

-As discussed previously, another important feature of the MFRC is that it is based on the newly updated version of the Moral Foundations Theory \citep{atari2022morality} which breaks the Fairness concern into the distinct moral concerns of Proportionality and Equality.
-The MFRC can be used to further investigate these nuances of fairness across topics such as income inequality and excessive wealth.
+As discussed previously, another important feature of the MFRC is that it is based on the newly updated version of the Moral Foundations Theory \citep{atari2023morality} which breaks the Fairness concern into the distinct moral concerns of Proportionality and Equality.
+The MFRC can be used to further investigate these nuances of fairness across topics such as income inequality and excessive wealth \citep{trager2025immorality} .

-Similar to the MFTC, the MFRC is supplemented with detailed meta-deta on the annotators of the corpus.
+Similar to the MFTC, the MFRC has detailed meta-data on the corpus annotators.
 We hope that by providing demographics and several key psychological measurements of our annotators, MFRC can facilitate future research into how annotators background characteristics impact their annotations.

+As shown in Table~\ref{tab:model_f1}, fine-tuned models (BERT and PEFT-Llama) substantially outperform the zero-shot and few-shot baselines across all moral categories on MFRC.
+This pattern is consistent with the view that subjective, label-rich moral classification benefits most from domain-specific supervision, reinforcing the value of large, human-annotated corpora for both evaluation and downstream alignment work \citep{abdurahman2024perils}.

-In conclusion, we hope that the MFRC, along with this report, in addition to MFTC and the other previously released corpora in this domain \citep[e.g., ][]{kennedy2022introducing}, can aid researchers by providing much needed data and open new lines of research both in NLP and in the social sciences.
-In an age where political movements, grass roots activism, and plans for insurrections seem to take place in online environments, it is vital that we can better understand the moral dynamics of these online conversations.
+In conclusion, we hope that the MFRC, along with this report, in addition to the other previously released corpora in this domain \citep[e.g., ][]{kennedy2022introducing,hoover2020moral, trager2025mftcxplain}, can aid researchers by providing much-needed data and open new lines of research both in NLP and in the social sciences.
+In an age where political movements, grassroots activism, and plans for insurrections seem to take place in online environments, it is vital that we can better understand the moral dynamics of these online conversations.
 The intent of this project has been to further facilitate research into these timely topics.